WMD-group/Dielectric_ML/README.md

 ### Caveats

-- The dataset was downloaded from `Materials Project` in March 2020.
-Therefore it may differ from the current database.
+- The dataset was downloaded from `Materials Project` on March 2020 and it may differ from the current version of the database.
-- Although using Docker should reproduce the result to a high degree, due to strong environmental dependence, the result may differ from the main paper.
+- Docker should reproduce the result to a high degree, but the result may slightly differ from the main paper.
 - Many different libraries are used and I am not an expert in all of them: some of the code is probably far from elegant!